-Parents often aren't quick to agree that their children are grown up adults.
-Kids, meanwhile, feel like they’ve been grownups for years.
-This can lead to some fun back and forth.
-But when it comes to the law, the line is generally pretty clear in separating minors and adults.
-Here is a brief summary of legal age laws in Wisconsin.
+Parents and children often disagree about when kids become adults.
+This tension can lead to some fun back and forth.
+But when it comes to the law, the line is generally clear in separating minors and adults.
+Wisconsin is no exception.
+Here is a summary of legal age laws in Wisconsin.

 Age of Majority in Wisconsin